5 Ways That Personal Finances Affect Your Career Prospects

 You Can Afford To Change Careers

 Most people don’t know what they want to do with their life straight away.
 Instead, they work a few different jobs before deciding what career they want to pursue and, in a lot of cases, people find that the initial career path that they went down just isn’t for them.
-But in later life, when you have a mortgage and a family to pay for, changing careers can be incredibly difficult.
+But in later life, when you have a mortgage and a family to pay for, changing careers.
 If you need to retrain, you need to consider the financial impact that it will have and a lot of people are not in a position where they can leave their job and go back into education because they simply cannot afford it.

 However, if you are in a stable financial position and you are able to save money, it gives you a lot more freedom to change careers.
 You can spend a few years saving up so you can afford to leave your job and go back into education.
 Even if you decide to continue working and get qualified in your spare time, you still have to cover that extra cost and being financially stable allows you to do that.